Calpine, California

 Calpine is a census-designated place in Sierra County, California, United States.
 Calpine sits at an elevation of 5689 ft.
 The 2020 United States census reported Calpine's population was 223.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 0.7 square miles (1.8 km^{2}), 99.69% of it land and 0.31% of it water.
+According to the United States Census Bureau, the CDP covers an area of 0.7 square mile (1.8 km^{2}), of which 99.69% is land and 0.31% is water.

 History

-The town was founded to support the Davies-Johnson Lumber Mill around 1919.
-From 1921 until 1940, a branch of the Western Pacific Railroad served the town and the mill, working out of Portola, California.
+The town was founded to support the Davies-Johnson Lumber Mill circa 1919.
+From 1921 until 1940, a branch of the Western Pacific Railroad served the town and the mill, working out of Portola.
 The timber stocks were gone by 1939 and the mill closed soon after.

 The name could be an abbreviation of the surname McAlpine.

 Demographics

 Calpine first appeared as a census designated place in the 2010 U.S. census.